godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 == Installation ==

+1. Be sure you're running WooCommerce 2.1+
-1. Upload the entire 'woocommerce-product-sku-generator' folder to the '/wp-content/plugins/' directory
+2. Upload the entire 'woocommerce-product-sku-generator' folder to the '/wp-content/plugins/' directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to **WooCommerce &gt; Settings &gt; Products** and scroll down to 'Product Data'.
+4. Go to **WooCommerce &gt; Settings &gt; Products** and scroll down to "Product Data".
 Here you have the option to generate SKUs for only simple / parent products, or to enable SKU generation for product variations as well.
-4. View [documentation on the product page](http://www.skyverge.com/product/woocommerce-product-sku-generator/) for more help if needed.
+5. View [documentation on the product page](http://www.skyverge.com/product/woocommerce-product-sku-generator/) for more help if needed.

 **NOTE that** any time a product is updated, its SKU will be generated, so this may override old SKUs if you update products.
-This plugin is meant for complete SKU automation.
+This plugin is meant for complete SKU automation, or you can selectively enable / disable it as needed.

 == Frequently Asked Questions ==
 = What happens to my old SKUs? =
 This plugin generates SKUs any time products are created or updated.
-Your old SKUs will be overridden if you use it - **only** use the plugin if you don't want to manage SKUs yourself.
+Your old SKUs will be overridden if you use it - **only** leave the plugin enabled if you don't want to manage SKUs yourself.

-You can also selectively enable and disable the plugin if you don't want to override SKUs when saving products.
+You can also selectively disable and re-enable the plugin if you don't want to override SKUs when saving products.

 = What happens to variation SKUs? =
-All variation SKUs can be overridden, regardless of whether you're automatically generating them or not.
+Variation SKUs can be overridden if you're not automatically generated them.
+They will be overridden if you auto-generate them, then try to change them manually.
+If you'd like to change an SKU for a product, disable the plugin, change the SKU, and update the product.
+You can re-enable the plugin as needed.

 = How do I add SKUs to old products? =
 Select the products you'd like to generate SKUs for under **Products**.
 Go to the bulk actions in the top left and click "Edit", then apply.
 All you need to do is hit "Update" to save these products, and SKUs will automatically be added.